-Blockchain technology is a method that applied cryptographical technics to locally ensure integrity of data while rely on decentralization and consensus mechanism to ensure integrity and availability of all data existing in the network [20].
-These cryptographical technic included the one that form “Block” and another one that form “Chain”.
+Blockchain technology is a method that applied cryptographic techniques to locally ensure integrity of data while rely on decentralization and consensus mechanism to ensure integrity and availability of all data existing in the network [20].
+These cryptographical techniques include the one that form “Block” and another one that form “Chain”.
 In Blockchain, those data being published are small fragment of information that represent proof of action in its own application.
-Therefore, it was called “transaction”.
+Therefore, it calls a “transaction”.
 A set of transactions approach Blockchain network at the same period will be hashed together, imagine like put these transactions into the same box and label it with its hash value, formed a “Block”.
 Additionally, the hash value of each block also includes hash value of previously generated block cause formation of a “Chain”.
 Any attempt to modify content of published block will cause change in hash value of entire chain which trigger rejection from the network.
 Together with hash “chain”, the concept also relies on “decentralization” of data where copy of entire chain was kept by many participants of the network called “node”.
-Any node with the version of chain that have even a bit different from the majority in the network will be rejected and the node will be forced to adopt the version adopted by the majority.
-These two technics form together to become “Blockchain” which prevent modification of published content and ensure integrity of data.
+Any node with the version of chain that has even a bit different from the majority in the network will be rejected and the node will be forced to adopt the version adopted by the majority.
+These two techniques form together to become “Blockchain” which prevents modification of published content and ensure integrity of data.
 This concept guarantee that no one can ever be able to modify any data existing in Blockchain.
 However, there still be able to add more Block into Chain by utilization of consensus mechanism [28].